jessicayung/deep-learning-map/README.md

 #### README contents:

+0. Contents of this Repo
-0. Vision for the Deep Learning Map
+1. Vision for the Deep Learning Map
-1. Summaries
+2. Summaries
-2. Topics to cover (in the DL map)
+3. Topics to cover (in the DL map)
-3. Recommended Deep Learning Resources
+4. Recommended Deep Learning Resources
-4. Existing repositories with summaries of papers on machine learning
+5. Existing repositories with summaries of papers on machine learning
-5. Newsletters
+6. Newsletters
-6. Development notes
+7. Development notes

 ---
 ## 0. Contents of this Repo